Joanne Scott: Academic contributions

 Joanne Scott is a legal scholar, with over 8,900 citations to her work being recorded in Google Scholar by 2024.
-Main lines of her research includeenvironmental law, governance mechanisms, and the implication of European Union law beyond the borders of the Union.
+Main lines of her research include environmental law, governance mechanisms, and the implication of European Union law beyond the borders of the Union.

 Within the field of environmental law, Scott was responsible for the first edition of The WTO Agreement on Sanitary and Phytosanitary Measures: A Commentary, which was reviewed by journals including World Trade Review and the European Journal of Risk Regulation.
 Her books on the environmental law of the European Union have been reviewed by the Yearbook of European Law and the Journal of Environmental Law.
 Additionally, Scott also published articles on the subject in the European Journal of International Law, the Columbia Journal of European Law, and International & Comparative Law Quarterly.

 Scott, with David M Trubek, edited a special issue of the European Law Journal on new governance, as well as a book on the subject (edited with Gráinne de Búrca).

 As a scholar of extraterritorial jurisdiction, Scott is known for introducing the concept of "territorial extensions" to describe situations in which a state (or the European Union) uses a territorial link to exercise its jurisdiction beyond its borders.